Sparkleleuk/Sustainability_Matters/_posts/2018-04-05-Pertamina-Delta-Sears.markdown

 ### Pertamina pipeline caused oil spill

 Indonesia's national oil and gas company, Pertamina, today admitted that <a href="http://www.thejakartapost.com/news/2018/04/04/burst-undersea-pipeline-caused-oil-spill-says-pertamina.html" target="_blank">a burst underwater pipeline</a> caused last weekend's oil spill off the coast of Borneo island.
-The pipeline, located 25 meters under the sea, is used to transport crude oil from East Kalimantan province to the company's refinery in Balikpapan, in Borneo.
+The pipeline, located 25 meters under the sea, is used to transport crude oil from Lawe-lawe Terminal in North Penajam Paser regency to the company's refinery in Balikpapan.
 Pertamina officials said the cause of the pipeline leak is being investigated.

 #### Rewind, replay